mahekvora21/Camp-Finder/README.md

   - Create, edit and delete posts and comments
   - Upload campground photos
-  - Display campsite-location on Google Maps
+  - Display campsite-location on Maps
+  - Displays all campsites on a cluster map
   - Search existing camp-sites

 * Manage user account with basic functionalities

   - Flash messages responding to users' interaction with the app

-## Getting Started
-This app contains API secrets and passwords that have been hidden deliberately, so the app cannot be run with its features on your local machine.
-However, feel free to clone this repository if necessary.

 ## Run this project
 * Clone or download this repository